itential/itential.deployer/docs/rabbitmq_guide.md

 The `rabbitmq` role performs a base install of RabbitMQ including any OS packages required.
 It installs the appropriate version Erlang.
 It creates the appropriate Linux users, directories, log files, and systemd services.
 It will create the required RabbitMQ users with a default password (see table).
 It will start the rabbitmq-server service when complete.

-| User Name | Default Password | Description
-| :-------- | :--------------- | :----------
-| admin | admin | The admin user with root permissions in this RabbitMQ install.
-| itential | itential | The itential user used by IAP to connect.

-:::(Warning) (⚠ Warning: ) It is assumed that these default passwords will be changed to meet more rigorous standards.
-These are intended to be defaults strictly used just for ease of the installation.
-It is highly recommended that sensitive data be encrypted using Ansible Vault.

-## RabbitMQ Cluster

-The `rabbitmq_cluster` role performs the steps to run RabbitMQ as a cluster of nodes.
+The `rabbitmq` also role performs the steps to run RabbitMQ as a cluster of nodes.
 It assumes a cluster of 3 and that the first host defined in the inventory will be used as the primary.
 It will modify the RabbitMQ config file to enable the cluster.
 It will write the hostname to each RabbitMQ node’s host file (RabbitMQ clustering requires DNS resolution).
 It creates the required Erlang cookie used by the RabbitMQ nodes to join a cluster.
 It invokes each RabbitMQ node to join the cluster.
 It enables queue mirroring.
 It will restart the rabbitmq-server service when complete.

 More info on rabbit cluster: https://www.rabbitmq.com/clustering.html

+| User Name | Default Password | Description
+| :-------- | :--------------- | :----------
+| admin | admin | The admin user with root permissions in this RabbitMQ install.
+| itential | itential | The itential user used by IAP to connect.

+:::(Warning) (⚠ Warning: ) It is assumed that these default passwords will be changed to meet more rigorous standards.
+These are intended to be defaults strictly used just for ease of the installation.
+It is highly recommended that sensitive data be encrypted using Ansible Vault.

 ## RabbitMQ SSL Role